Golden Retriever

 Shedding and cost need honest tolerance

 The practical tradeoff is not only whether the dog is affectionate.
 Golden Retrievers can bring substantial shedding, wet coats, dirt, food management, and large-dog supply and care costs.
-Scoring V2 treats grooming tolerance, mess tolerance, and budget as meaningful owner-fit signals, so this lean page should surface them before the matcher CTA.
+The fit guidance treats grooming tolerance, mess tolerance, and budget as meaningful owner-fit signals, so this guidance should surface them before the matcher prompt.
 Owners with strong allergy concerns, tight budgets, or low tolerance for hair may still admire the breed while needing a cleaner or lower-cost profile.
 That choice can protect both owner expectations and dog care.

 Keep in mind